 I continued to indulge my lifelong passion for track & field in 2015 by covering the NCAA Championships for a print magazine and a running blog.

 A couple weeks later I headed south again to Eugene to cover the U.S. Champs for my regular clients.
 Even though I don’t run anymore, I never tire of watching the new talent.
+Writing in multiple genres that interest me help me get published more often -- and get me on a variety of press trips.

 I spent a fun four days in Reno, on assignment at the National Automobile Museum.
 My stay at the Atlantis Casino Resort Hotel included being pampered with spa treatments and fine food.